-Key stakeholders will be contacted to participate in virtual discussions to help inform the Mine Financial Security Program Review.
+Key stakeholders were invited to participate in virtual discussions to help inform the Mine Financial Security Program Review.

-Indigenous communities and organizations in areas where oil sands and coal mines exist, or may exist in the future, will be contacted to participate in virtual discussions to help inform the Mine Financial Security Program Review.
+Indigenous communities and organizations in areas where oil sands and coal mines exist, or may exist in the future, were invited to participate in virtual discussions to help inform the Mine Financial Security Program Review.

 Feedback from stakeholders and Indigenous communities and organizations may inform policy changes to the Mine Financial Security Program as we continue to protect the environment and Albertan’s livelihoods.